 Currently, no mechanism to co-ordinate open government horizontally and vertically has been set-up.
 However, Lebanon and in particular OMSAR could build on several existing co-ordination frameworks in related policy fields which could be an inspiration or provide a structure for an open government co-ordination mechanism.

 The Prime Minister’s Decision No. 156/2011 set up an Anti-Corruption Ministerial Committee of which the Minister of State for Administrative Reform is the vice president and the Prime Minister the President.
-Furthermore it includes the Minister of Justice, Minister of Interior and Municipalities and the Minister of Finance.
+Furthermore, it includes the Minister of Justice, Minister of Interior and Municipalities and the Minister of Finance.
 The Committee is supported by a Technical Committee (established by Prime Minister’s Decision No. 156/2011) presided by OMSAR.
 It is responsible for the elaboration and adoption of Lebanon’s policies in the field of anti-corruption and integrity, in particular the adoption of the national anti-corruption strategy (see Chapter 2).
 In order to enhance the implementation of the access to information law, and given the fact that access to information is also a key pillar for anti-corruption, the Prime Minister formed a Committee to develop the national action plan for the implementation of the access to information law (see Chapter 3).
 The Committee which is composed of the Ministry of Justice, Council of State, Central Inspection Board, and OMSAR acts as a sub-Committee of the Anti-Corruption Ministerial Committee and its policies and action plans have to be adopted by that Committee.
 Lebanon could consider establishing a sub-Committee on open government, which reports to the Anti-Corruption Ministerial Committee and also includes the members of the access to information committee or co-ordinates closely with them.

 In parallel, the Lebanese Council of Ministers also established a Ministerial Committee for Digital Economy and Digital Transformation, chaired by the Prime Minister and formed by a decision of the Decision No. 53 of February 28, 2019 and Decision No. 4 of May 24, 2019.
 As Figure 4.1 shows, the Committee has various sub-structures for the implementation of policies and is also aiming to set-up an Advisory Board to engage with different public and private actors.